 If you are interested in applying for a UK 101 Peer Instructor position, please complete the online application.
 The following will be considered in the Peer Instructor selection process: business student, GPA (3.0 or higher preferred), demonstrated college leadership, and class time availability.
 Applicants who have taken UK 101 will be given priority.
 All applicants will be notified about the positions by mid-April.

-For more information, contact Marianne Young.
+For more information, contact Meg Marquis.